JeanMainguy/MeTAfisher/README.md

 * `domaines_METAfisher.csv` : a table with information about the profiles of the data base (i.e TA family, description, source..)

 ## Files format requierement
 Metafisher take 4 different files as an input.
-The files need be in the same folder and to have the same name with only a specif  extension for each.
+The files need be in the same folder and to have the same name with only a specific extension for each.
 ### Fasta files
 Metafisher requires 3 files in the fasta files format:
 1. The chromosome or scaffold sequences with the extension **.fasta**